 - There should be ethernet plugs available in all rooms

-Finally, they recommend community education as an important step in keeping children safe and healthy in a tech-driven world.
-This would include things like regular digital safety education as part of the curriculum, and posters on how to reduce radiation that can be hung on classroom walls.
+This would include things like regular digital safety education as part of the curriculum and posters on how to reduce the radiation hung on classroom walls.

 Adhering to the above guidelines means that devices in schools can still be used for learning—they should simply be used in the safest way possible.
 This would allow schools to remain innovative and up-to-date on technology without putting the health of their students at increased risk.

 Putting these practices into use is what will help us minimize children’s risk of developing cancer and other health conditions, even at a young age.
 The amount of WiFi they are exposed to in school can be avoided or significantly reduced without compromising the quality of their education.

 Protecting children from EMF’s health effects is important, but so is not letting them be left behind the curve.